PixelsCamp/docs/FAQ.md

 # The Pixels Camp F.A.Q.

 It's normal for those attending [Pixels Camp](https://pixels.camp) to have a few questions or concerns.
 We'll try to address the most common ones below.
-Please read this document first, but feel free to [contact us](mailto:org@pixels.camp) if doesn't contain the answers you're looking for.
+Please read this document **first**, but feel free to [contact us](mailto:org@pixels.camp) if it doesn't contain the answers you're looking for.

 ## GENERAL QUESTIONS